Skip to content

 Edit Webhook Endpoints

-To view the JWT secret for webhook integrations (it is auto-generated), click the View JWT Secret button in the API config row for your key.
+To view the webhook secret for webhook integrations (it is auto-generated), click the View Webhook Secret button in the API config row for your key.
 This secret can be viewed at any time.

-Save this secret to your environment variables as AVARA_JWT_WEBHOOK_SECRET for use in webhook signature verification.
+Save this secret to your environment variables as AVARA_WEBHOOK_KEY for use in webhook signature verification.

 The simplest integration pattern is creating studies programmatically using our SDKs.
 This allows you to automate study creation from your PACS, RIS, or other systems.
 Studies can also be fully created and managed in the dashboard if desired.